Postpartum endometritis is an infection of the lining in the uterus.

 - Urine tests and cultures

 - Blood tests

 Not all infections can be prevented.
-Proper prenatal care may to decrease the chance of some infections.
-Antibiotics may be given before a cesarean section to reduce risk.
+Medical care while pregnant may help lower the chance of some infections.
+Medicine may be given before a cesarean section to reduce the risk.

 American Congress of Obstetricians and Gynecologists http://www.acog.org